A Gnome By Any Other Name

 I had almost given up on those small batch, big bottle beers after my experience with Shipyard Smashed Blueberry earlier this month.
 I picked up a bottle of the stuff because I typically enjoy blueberry flavored beers and most kinds of Shipyard, but I didn’t enjoy it all that much, and — heaven forbid — wound up dumping some out.
 In truth, I’m a pretty simple beer drinker.
 I’m usually content to just have a can of Harpoon Summer or a nice Porter.
 I’m not someone who spends a lot of time sipping Barley Wine.

-Then JT, the self-proclaimed “minister of propaganda” for Smuttynose Brewing Co. in Portsmouth, N.H., dropped me a line to let me know that he had a bottle of their new Homunculus Belgian-style ale with my name on it.
+Then JT, the self-proclaimed “minister of propaganda” for Smuttynose Brewing Co. in Portsmouth, New Hampshire, dropped me a line to let me know that he had a bottle of their new Homunculus Belgian-style ale with my name on it.
 Even in my current anti-big bottle phase, I couldn’t resist.

 Before he handed me the beer, JT issued me a warning, which is typically something that only The Beer Drinker is allowed to do.
 But JT knows his beer, so I listened carefully.
 His warning was that the Homunculus doesn’t drink like a strong beer — it’s pretty smooth — but its alcohol content is just short of 10 percent.
 In other words, he cautioned, it’s probably not a wise idea to operate heavy farm equipment after drinking it.